HenryUdorji/HenryUdorji/README.md

 - 🌱 I am quite proficient with Java and Kotlin
-- 🔭 Right now i'm fully into Android and Springboot as an aside stuff
+- 🔭 Right now i'm fully into Native Android development and I write Springboot as an aside stuff
-- 👯 I’m looking to enhance my skills either through internship or a fulltime job
+- 👯 I’m looking to enhance my skills through working and collaborating in interesting projects
-- 🥅 2022 Goals: Learn to build cross platform applications using flutter and Dart
+- 🥅 2022 Goals: Take and pass the Associate Android Developer Certification exam
 - ⚡ Fun fact: When am not coding, i watch movies or play video games